-Field Placements: How do we determine where you are placed for each field experience?
+• Field Placements: How do we determine where you are placed for each field experience?
 First of all, by the time you complete the program, you must have an elementary, and a middle and/or high school experience (PDE Requirement).
-You should also experience urban, suburban, and rural
+You should also experience urban, suburban, and rural settings.
+An urban field experience is a must!
+School district superintendents in all three settings report that job applicants must have had an urban experience in order to be considered for employment.

-Secondly, we select the school in which you will be placed, because we work with certain sites where we have highly qualified teachers.
+Secondly, we (in collaboration with the College of Education) select the school in which you will be placed, because we work with certain sites where we have highly qualified teachers.
 Therefore, you must not call school districts on your own!
 Further, we have other restrictions on where you can be placed: for example, you cannot return to the district from which you graduated or in which a relative is employed.
 Our placements are situated in Southwestern Pennsylvania (i.e., in the Indiana Area and south and west within approximately a 75-mile radius).